-Adam Levine Mistakingly Calls Out MTV For Snubbing Childish Gambino
+Adam Levine Mistakenly Calls Out MTV For Snubbing Childish Gambino

 “Basically, he was nominated—like, seven times over—and I look like a moron.
 But, I’m just going to come out here and say, ‘I f–ked up.
 My bad.’
 Sorry, MTV.
 You did good.
 Now, make sure he wins,” Levine said.

 This isn’t the first time Levine has called out MTV or the VMAs.
-In 2011, Levine tweeted: “The VMA’s.
+In 2011, Levine tweeted, “The VMA’s.
 One day a year when MTV pretends to still care about music.
 I’m drawing a line in the sand.
 F–k you VMA’s.”
 In 2014, Maroon 5 performed for the first time on the network at the VMAs, performing “Maps” and “One More Night.”

 Last year, he tweeted about the VMAs while at home, saying “It’s always exciting to see how utterly horrible the VMAs will be.
 They really delivered so far this year. #HOLYF–K” after Julia Michaels and Lorde had been “cut off” during their performances.